 3. Allergic reactions:

 The acne could be considered a complication of certain allergy (4).
 It could be an allergy to a food or medication.
 Skin hives and eczemaiXAn inflammation of the skin accompanied by itchiness and dryness commonly triggered by an allergen are common manifestations of an allergic reaction.
 Although they may seem similar, skin hives and eczema are different from baby acne.
 Baby acne does not cause any discomfort to the baby nor is life-threatening.
 Moreover, babies that are exclusively breastfed and non-allergic may also show acne.

 Do Certain Foods Cause Baby Acne?

 It has not been scientifically proven that any food consumed by the mother, like fatty or oily food, causes baby acne.
 Since babies do not eat the food, which adolescents suffering from acne eat, the possibility of acne being caused by an ingested food can be ruled out in the case of babies.

 Thus, baby acne does not have a specific cause and can be conveniently described as a spontaneous event.
 Changes in skin structure due to its constant growth and development could be a reason since baby acne is less prevalent in premature babies whose skin is yet to attain the level of a full-term baby (5).
 It is a theory that is not scientifically proven and is just a speculation.
-As a parent, you need not worry about harmless baby acne, but there can be situations when you must rush your little one to the doctor.
+As a parent, you need not worry about harmless baby acne, but there can be situations when you must take your little one to the doctor.

-When To Rush The Baby To A Doctor?
+When To Take The Baby To A Doctor?